 Caf Champions League final: Aboutrika and Trezeguet lead praise for Al Ahly

-Mahmoud Hassan ‘Trezeguet’ and Zambia football great Kalusha Bwalya have congratulated Al Ahly after winning the 2021 Caf Champions League.
+Egyptian football great Mohamed Aboutrika and Aston Villa star Mahmoud Hassan ‘Trezeguet’ have penned congratulatory messages to Al Ahly for winning the 2021 Caf Champions League.

 Thanks to this victory, Al Ahly have now won the tournament for a record tenth time.
-And to celebrate their remarkable feat, the duo took to social media to celebrate Pitso Mosimane’s men.
+To celebrate their remarkable feat, five-time Caf Champions League winner Abourika took to social media to celebrate his former club.

-“Congratulations to Al Ahly club and its great fans for winning the African Champions League for the tenth time,” former Kasimpasa star Trezeguet wrote on Twitter.
+“Congratulations to Al Ahly, champion of Africa.
+A historic achievement in addition to the many achievements and titles that exceed 140 titles throughout its history,” the 42-year-old wrote on Instagram.

-The Egypt international who plays for Dean Smith’s men in the English elite division represented the 42-time Egyptian Premier League kings star between 2012 to 2016 before joining Belgium elite division side Anderlecht.
+Another ex-Al Ahly player Trezeguet went on social media to celebrate Pitso Mosimane’s latest success.

 Editors' Picks